Nanaai01/SIEM-INTERNSHIP-PHASE-1/README.md

-🎓 Lessons Learned
+🎓 LESSONS LEARNED

 Through this lab, I developed essential SOC Analyst skills by setting up a full defense environment for security monitoring and log analysis.
 I gained practical experience simulating common attacks such as brute-force attempts, suspicious logins, and log tampering — and crafting detection techniques to respond effectively.

-🚀 How to Use This Repository
+🚀 HOW TO USE THIS REPOSITORY

 📂 Explore each use case folder for detailed documentation, detection queries, attack simulation steps, and screenshots.
 🧪 Use this lab to learn, practice, or improve your SIEM monitoring and incident detection skills.

-🤝 Contributing
+🤝 CONTRIBUTION

 Contributions are welcome Feel free to add new use cases, enhance detection rules, or suggest improvements.
 Please open an issue or submit a pull request to contribute.

-📫 Contact / Support
+📫 CONTACT

 If you have questions or need assistance, feel free to reach out!